 Well, here we are.
 2021.
 I think, looking back at the onslaught of the past year – and looking ahead at the hard work of the new year, my energy is very Yang Xiao Long (from RWBY): “Yeah, I’m scared…but I’m still standing here.”

-If you need an escape after 2020 – and you want to see what I’ve been writing during the pandemic – here is a new book, out in kindle and paperback February 1 and available for ebook preorder now: Incursion.
+If you need an escape after 2020 – and you want to see what I’ve been writing during the pandemic – here is a new book: Incursion.
 It’s the first book in a new series, The Dakotaraptor Riders!

 From the back cover: